 Whenever you perform a new WordPress installation, and you choose a username (usually administrator) receives the ID=1.
 ID refers to the users in the database.
 Note that all hackers, web developers and most web geeks know that the ID always starts with 1.
 So, the hackers can use this as one of the best resource.

 Changing the user ID is not so complicated, but you need to have basic knowledge and understanding of database.
 Otherwise, a simple change through update queries may invalidate your Username and even can bring down your website.
 The ID that needs to be changed, referring to the table wp_users.
 If you have access to phpMyAdmin on your web server, then this task is very easy.
+If you aren’t able to do so, then contact AKEA Web Solutions LLC.

 Login to your web hosting, Go to phpMyAdmin, Navigate to Your Database, select table “wp_users”, click edit and set the id that is not equal to 1.
 For example, you can set 2, 3, 15, 20, etc.